Native CDFIs

 The Native American CDFI Assistance Program from the U.S. Department of the Treasury’s CDFI Fund awards loans, grants, deposits, and equity investments for Native CDFIs, but requires a dollar-for-dollar match from a non-federal source.
 Through matching, community banks can help Native CDFIs meet the federal requirement for financial assistance awards to help grow their lending capacity.

-Meet requirements in the Community Reinvestment Act (CRA).
+Meet Requirements in the Community Reinvestment Act

-Banks can meet their CRA requirements by investing or partnering with a Native CDFI, an opportunity that assessment regulators promote and support.
+Banks can meet their Community Reinvestment Act (CRA) requirements by investing or partnering with a Native CDFI, an opportunity that assessment regulators promote and support.
 Options include providing equity capital and bank services.
 Just ask your regulator, who can help you find the right investment fit for CRA consideration.